SEKOIA-IO/documentation/_shared_content/develop/guides/playbook_modules/quick_start.md

 #### Create the action

-Inside our python package `testhttp_modules` we can create a new file `action_request.py` that will contain the logic of our action:
+Inside our Python package `testhttp_modules` we can create a new file `action_request.py` that will contain the logic of our action:

 ```python
 import requests